mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 Give an apt and succinct message describing the changes you made since the previous commit.
 If it is the initial commit, it would suffice to state so.
 Mind though that the commit action does not update the remote repository, your changes are still local.
 There may not even be a remote repository yet.
 This is different to using the web interface which only lets you to upload files simultaneously with the commit message.

-You may be specific and commit changes relating only to a few files by specifying file names with relative paths to them
+You may want to be specific and commit changes made only to a few files by specifying file names (or folder names) including paths
 ```
-gin commit . -m <"message string"> [<absolute or relative path to your files>]...
+gin commit . -m <"message string"> <absolute or relative path to your files or folders>...
 ```

 (doc-gin-client-file-status)=